-Along with Shaun Loney, Darcy Wood and Kalen Taylor, our other founding members of Aki Energy Inc. include: Sam Murdock, Russ Courchone and Lucas Stewart, who share the common goal of promoting employment and economic development for Aboriginal Canadians.
+Along with Shaun Loney, Darcy Wood and Kalen Taylor, our other founding members of Aki Energy Inc. include: Sam Murdock, Russ Courchone and Lucas Stewart, who share the common goal of promoting employment and economic development for Indigenous people in Canada.

 Co-founded in 2013 by Darcy Woods, Shaun Loney, Kalen Taylor, and Sam Murdock, the team uses an “upside to down” approach while envisioning a series of opportunities in a system that is desperately broken.
 Instead of poorly spent government money, we saw ample opportunity for smarter investment - starting with creating jobs for an already ample workforce.

 Aki Energy trains local community members to install, maintain and troubleshoot geothermal units.
 Not only does this method create jobs, it also lowers heating and cooling costs up to 75% - all while enabling First Nation money to stay within the community, therefore boosting the local economy.

 Within our first three years of production, Aki Energy and our partners installed $6 million worth of energy efficient geothermal energy systems in 350 homes on four different First Nation’s in Canada.